front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 * Environment variables from your `.env` will in the future be loaded dynamically.
 You won't need to rebuild your server to update your server's environment variables.
 To ensure that you have the newest behavior, please set `FRONT_COMMERCE_USE_SERVER_DYNAMIC_ENV=true`.
 To keep the deprecated one, please use `FRONT_COMMERCE_USE_SERVER_DYNAMIC_ENV=false`.
 See [How to update environment variables](/docs/reference/environment-variables.html#How-to-update-environment-variables).
 * While upgrading the search behavior, we have also changed deprecated the `search.blacklistKeys` configuration in `config/website.js`.
 This now should be `search.ignoredAttributeKeys` which is less offensive and more explicit.
 Moreover, `search.fixedFacets` and `search.categoriesField` are no longer used.
-* While upgrading the search behavior, we have splitted the core's search definition from the Magento 2's implementation.
+* While upgrading the search behavior, we have split the core's search definition from the Magento 2's implementation.
 This means that future integrations will let you use different backends while keeping your frontend intact.
 We've grouped the core's search functionality in `server/modules/front-commerce/search`.
 This  means that we have also moved `server/modules/front-commerce-core` to `server/modules/front-commerce/core`.
 By default, `.front-commerce.js` should now use `server/modules/front-commerce`, in order to load both the core and the search.

 ## Branching model